patrikx3/redis-ui/README.md

 - **Large values (>256 kB):** shown as `[object ArrayBuffer]`; use binary upload/download
 - **Clipboard:** text can be copied directly; binary data requires the download button

+### Editing Safety
+- **Diff view before save** — optional diff dialog shows inline or side-by-side comparison of old vs. new value before committing changes; works for string, hash, list, and JSON key types including the JSON editor; collapsible unchanged sections with context lines; toggle in Redis Settings (default: off)
+- **Undo after save** — after saving a string or JSON key, a toast notification appears with an Undo button; clicking it restores the previous value immediately; works for both direct edits and JSON editor saves

 ### Key Export / Import
 - **Export:** download keys as a JSON file — supports string, list, set, zset, hash, stream, and JSON types with binary data encoded as base64 and TTL preservation
 - **Search-aware:** when a search is active, export only the matching results; otherwise export all keys in the current database